BSc (Hons)

 Cost: £40

-Students who successfully secure a placement in industry would be expected to pay their own travel costs to and from the venue (and accommodation if necessary) during the period of placement
+Students who successfully secure a placement in industry to complete their project would be expected to pay their own travel costs to and from the venue during the period of placement.
+The cost of this will of course vary and some students have also paid for accommodation close to their place of work for the duration of their placement.

 Cost: Variable